DougAnderson444/rdx/README.md

-# EDX Framework
+# EFX Framework

-> egui markdown extension (EDX)
+> eframe extension (EFX)

-Bundle EDX components into WebAssembly then run them as eframe components, natively or in the browser.
+Bundle EFX components into WebAssembly then run them as eframe components, natively or in the browser.

 eframe template experiment to see if I can parse an RDX format into eframe.